 Recent publications include books of family history and a lyric essay on my local environment.

-I co-founded Winchester Poetry Festival and was joint Artistic Director of the inaugural festival in September 2014 and was a trustee until 2022. www.winchesterpoetryfestival.org
+I co-founded Winchester Poetry Festival, was joint Artistic Director of the inaugural festival in September 2014 and a trustee until 2022. www.winchesterpoetryfestival.org

 Portrait by Michael Weller